-Area of risk NWL's planned assurance activity 2020/21 Assurance findings / response Annual report and financial statements We have a legal obligation, under the Companies Act, for our Annual Report and Financial Statements to be externally audited.
+Area of risk NWL's planned assurance activity 2021/22 Assurance findings / response Annual report and financial statements We have a legal obligation, under the Companies Act, for our Annual Report and Financial Statements to be externally audited.
 This is to make sure that they are properly prepared in accordance with Generally Accepted Accounting Principles and the Companies Act and that they represent a true and fair view of our financial position and profits.
 Deloitte will audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Deloitte carried out their audit and reported their findings to our Audit Committee.
-They produced an unqualified audit opinion which can be found in the Annual Report and Financial Statements on our websites .
+They produced an unqualified audit opinion which can be found in the Annual Report and Financial Statements on our websites.
 Regulatory accounting statements We have a requirement under our Instrument of Appointment and Ofwat's Regulatory Accounting Guidelines, for the Regulatory Financial Statements in the APR to be externally audited.
-This covers: The regulatory policies and disclosures.
+This covers: The regulatory policiesand disclosures.
 Regulatory Financial Statements (tables 1A to 1F).
 Appointed business taxation.
 Price review and other segmental reporting (tables 2A to 2O).
 Transactions with associated companies.
 Deloitte will audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Deloitte carried out their audit and reported their findings to our Audit Committee.
-They produced an unqualified audit opinion which can be found in the Annual Performance Report on our websites .
+They produced an unqualified audit opinion which can be found in the Annual Report and Financial Statements on our websites.
 Additional regulatory information We report additional regulatory information in sections 4 to 9 of the APR.
 This includes: Non-financial information on households billed and volumes of water produced.
 Additional analysis of totex and unit costs.
 Key financial metrics.
-Deloitte will carry out the agreed procedures, excluding non-financial cost assessment data, which broadly comprise confirming that the information contained in the tables has been calculated in a consistent manner with Ofwat's Regulatory Accounting Guidelines, agreeing information back to supporting documentation and verifying the accuracy of calculations.
+Deloitte will carry out the agreed procedures which broadly comprise confirming that the information contained in the tables has been calculated in a consistent manner with Ofwat's Regulatory Accounting Guidelines, agreeing information back to supporting documentation and verifying the accuracy of calculations.
+For tables 4D to 4F Deloitte will also confirm that the information has been prepared in accordance with the Company's accounting separation methodology.
 Deloitte carried out the agreed procedures.
 No exceptions were noted.